What is Thalassemia?

 - Supplements and Medications

 - Blood transfusions

-Few precautions are prescribed by the doctors that include not to take supplements or vitamins and minerals containing iron.
+Few precautions are prescribed by the doctors that include not taking supplements or vitamins and minerals containing iron.
 This is true when there is a need for blood transfusions.
 Patients who go through blood transfusions obtain extra iron which a body cannot lose.

-If you are receiving blood transfusion you may need chelation therapy.
-It includes taking a chemical’s injection that combines with other heavy metals and iron.
+If you are receiving a blood transfusion, you may need chelation therapy.
+It includes taking a chemical injection that combines with other heavy metals and iron.
 This helps eliminate extra iron from the body.

 Prevention of Thalassemia

 Thalassemia cannot be prevented since it is a genetically inherited disorder.
 However, these disorders can be detected during prenatal tests before birth.
 Also, genetic counselling helps to detect whether people have altered or missing haemoglobin genes that cause thalassemia.